sagemathinc/cocalc-doc/source/slides.rst

     :align: center
     :alt: button to enter presentation mode

-This will transition to fullscreen with only the actual slide displayed (nothing outside the margins), always maximally zoomed, like in Powerpoint or Google slides.
-There's a little wrench icon (that appears only when you move the mouse):
+The display will transition to fullscreen with only the slide displayed (nothing outside the margins) and maximally zoomed, as in Powerpoint or Google slides.
+There's a little wrench icon that appears only when you move the mouse:

 .. image:: img/slides/toggle-slides-toolbar.png
     :width: 30%
     :align: center
     :alt: button to enter presentation mode

-you can click it to toggle the toolbar, in case you want to select a pen or click on code and run it live during your talk, or access any other editing tools.
+Click the wrench to toggle the toolbar, in case you want to select a pen or click on code and run it live during your talk, or access any other editing tools.

 Press Esc on your keyboard to exit presentation mode.